brython-dev/brython/www/doc/en/test.md

 module from the standard python distribution.

-The notable difference is that it does not allow user-defined timers and does not do any callibration.
+The notable difference is that it does not allow user-defined timers and does not do any calibration.
 Methods which in the standard module save the data to a file save a JSON-serialized version of the data to the browser's local storage instead.

 #### Basic usage: